PratikSutar97/ci-build-docker/docker_sample/Readme.md

 ### Pre-requisites
 - Create two SSM Parameters and store the https Git Credentials for an IAM user.
 - This will be used in CodeBuild Project e.g (git-username and git-password)
-- Create a codecommit repository and upload the files using git bash and other git commands like git add, git commit and git
+- Create a Github repository and upload the files using git bash and other git commands like git add, git commit and git
 - Create a Codebuild Project from AWS Console with below information:
     - For Operating system, choose Ubuntu.
     - For Runtime, choose Standard.